Lea SAINT-RAYMOND

 Field of research

 My research relies on the tools of digital humanities to analyze the history of the art market and preference systems over a long period of time.
-I am currently preparing an HDR on the sequestration of cultural property (19th-21st centuries).
+I am also interested in "global" art history, through publications and an exhibition I am curating, opening at the Fine Arts Museum in Lyon in June 2024.

 In my art history dissertation, I built a corpus of more than 2,000 Parisian public auction catalogs between 1830 and 1939 - 216,445 paintings, drawings and sculptures, 60,466 art objects and 9,165 antiques - which I studied using computational data analysis tools: statistics, econometrics, digital mapping, textometry and network analysis.